RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 aliases: /rs/administering/installing-upgrading/
         /rs/installing-upgrading/downloading-installing/
 ---
-In this installation and setup guide we walk you through the process of planning your deployment, installing RS, setting up a multi-node cluster, and creating your database—soup to nuts.
-So, grab a cup of coffee and let's get started.
+This walks you through the process of installing Redis Enterprise Software, which includes several steps:

+1. Plan your deployment
+2. Install Redis Software
+3. Set up a multi-node cluster
+4. Create your database

+Here, you'll learn how to perform each step.

-## Planning your RS deployment
+## Plan your deployment

-To install Redis Enterprise Software (RS) on each node in the cluster, you must first:
+To install Redis Enterprise Software on each node in the cluster, you must first:

 - Set up your hardware according to the [hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).